David Nollet on ISO 14224 for Master Data

 A Data Quality Enabler

 For more seasoned professionals, its biggest value lies in data quality.
 By standardizing definitions and formats, ISO 14224 makes master data more reliable, more comparable, and ultimately more actionable.
+Data stewardship and the role of the data owner are essential for maintaining quality data and addressing data quality issues within this framework.

 Final Thoughts from David Nollet